lucky-sideburn/Generic-Distro-ToolK1t/README.md

 I’m building GNU/Linux following LFS (Linux From Scratch) with Ansible and Jenkins.
 This project is a general-purpose framework for building Linux distributions in a semi-automated and DevOps way.

-gDT (Generic Distro Toolkit) is a work-in-progress.
+gdt (Generic Distro Toolkit) is a work-in-progress.

 ### Step 0 - Install required tools